 Hold - Close Contact Hold, usually referred to as the "Embrace".
-The Follower is held on the Leader's right side.
-The partners connect with the upper body above the waist so the hips are free to rotate.
 L-R hand is similar to Cuban Salsa, the Follower holds the Leader's thumb.
 The hold can also be more open.

 - a.
-Slow Beat/Basic in Place
+Basic in Place

 - b.
-Full Beat
+Side Basic

 - c.
-Double Step

-- b.
-Side Step

-- e.
-Travelling Step/Progressive Basics (Forward & Back)

-Although the music is written in 4
+Progressive Basics (Forward & Back) Although the music is written in 4

-4 timing, the Progressive Basic uses 3 beats with no pause on the fourth beat of music therefore the dance will cross phrase during every three bars.
+4 timing the Progressive Basic uses 3 beats with no pause on the fourth beat of music therefore the dance will cross phrase during every three bars.
 It is important to pay particular attention to the phrasing of this dance